arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 Led the product and technology organization in building enterprise-grade data infrastructure that enables real-time analytics at scale while simplifying the developer experience.

-- Transformed engineering culture through clear strategy and context, enabling autonomous teams to ship game-changing innovations including the industry's first hosted MCP server for LLM-ready real-time data and the Explorations natural language analytics UI.
+- Transformed engineering culture through clear strategy and context, enabling autonomous teams to ship innovative solutions, including the industry's first hosted MCP server for LLM-ready real-time data and the Explorations natural language analytics UI..
 - Accelerated innovation with adaptive cross-functional squads, shipping Tinybird Forward in under one quarter, then rapidly delivering Windows CLI support, automated CI/CD workflows, and a redesigned Quickstart that expanded developer reach.
 - Improved platform stability by eliminating P0 incidents and reducing P1 incidents through the creation of a cross-product operations squad with rotating membership that drove architectural improvements, enhanced observability and monitoring, and CI/CD optimization.
 - Drove architectural innovations that improved platform economics by 90% through compute-compute separation, reduced costs 40% through improved autoscaling, and achieved 5x ingestion performance improvement through performance optimizations.